-Why compromise your amazing sound system and exquisite headphones with low-grade music files?
+Enjoy more from your music and never compromise your fantastic sound system and exquisite headphones with low-grade music files.
 It's time to immerse yourself in high-resolution disc-to-digital audio.

-A WAV file is a completely uncompressed lossless format and tracks can average 100mb each.
+A WAV file is an entirely uncompressed lossless format, and tracks can average 100mb each.
 An album can, therefore, exceed way above 1GB.

-FLAC and ALAC (Apple Lossless Audio Codec) are both lossless types of audio files and contain the same data as a WAV file, but adopt a more sophisticated approach to compression.
-The result is audio preservation combined with smaller files.
+FLAC and ALAC (Apple Lossless Audio Codec) are both lossless audio files and contain the same data as a WAV file, but adopt a more sophisticated approach to compression.
+The result is sound preservation combined with smaller files.

-Formats like FLAC and ALAC don’t throw any data out – they keep all the data and compress it intelligently, like a ZIP file.
+Formats such as FLAC and ALAC don’t throw any data out – they keep all the data and compress it intelligently, like a ZIP file.

 We rip mp3 to 320kbps and minimise compression/data loss, to preserve audio.
 A versatile format playable on all devices, and comparable to the iTunes AAC 256kbps.

 Many say they can't hear any difference between this level and an ALAC file, but there are variables to consider such as the device used, your speakers and how a CD was re-mastered.